strapi/rfcs/rfcs/00xx - plugin-design-guidelines/00xx - plugin-design-guidelines.md

 To display additional information or allow specific actions in the Content Manager, a plugin should use injection zones to embed simple components, such as a card with texts, or a button.

+**List View**
-1. **Actions** in the List View (top-right corner of the list view): This zone is dedicated to buttons, filters, or select inputs.
+- Actions (top-right corner): This zone is dedicated to buttons, filters, or select inputs.
 Example: Locale select (Internationalization).
-2. **Columns** (one or many columns in the list view): This zone is dedicated to short texts or icon button(s).
-Example: SEO score (Yoast)
+- Column(s) (in the table): This zone is dedicated to short texts or icon button(s).
+Example: SEO score (Yoast) **Edit View**
+- Actions (top-right corner): This is zone is dedicated to buttons.
+Example: preview button (Netlify)
-3. **Sidebar** (below the information card in the sidebar of the edit view): This zone is dedicated to any component that fits in a card of the width of the sidebar.
+- Sidebar (on the right below the information card): This zone is dedicated to any component that fits in a card of the width of the sidebar.
 Don't try to put too much in it and focus on the key feature of the plugin.
 Example: Writing style (Grammarly)
-- **Actions** in the Edit View (top-right corner of the edit view): This is zone is dedicated to buttons.
-Example: preview button (Netlify)

 ## Navigation